adbar/simplemma/README.md

 (typically: pronouns and conjunctions) may need post-processing, this generally concerns a few dozens of tokens per language.

-The current absence of morphosyntactic information is both an advantage in terms of simplicity and an impassable frontier regarding lemmatization accuracy, e.g. disambiguation between past participles and adjectives derived from verbs in Germanic and Romance languages.
+The current absence of morphosyntactic information is an advantage in terms of simplicity.
+However, it is also an impassable frontier regarding lemmatization accuracy, for example when it comes to disambiguating between past participles and adjectives derived from verbs in Germanic and Romance languages.
 In most cases, `simplemma` often does not change such input words.

 The greedy algorithm seldom produces invalid forms.
 It is designed to work best in the low-frequency range, notably for compound words and